Antiquities seized in 2018 by New York authorities linked to archives of antiquities dealers connected to illicit trafficking offenses.

 Every year ARCA’s Amelia Conference serves as an arena for intellectual and professional exchange and highlights the Association’s mission to facilitate a critical appraisal of the need for protection of art and heritage worldwide.
 Over the course of one weekend annually, ARCA’s summer conference serves as a forum to explore the indispensable role of detection, crime prevention, scholarly and criminal justice responses, at both the international and domestic level, in combatting all forms of art crime and the illicit trafficking in cultural property.

 Geared towards international organizations, national enforcement agencies, academics, and cultural institutions working in the field, and private sector professionals involved in the art and antiquities market, the Amelia Conference follows a long-established commitment by the Association to examine contemporary issues of common concern in an open, non-combative, multi-disciplinary format, in order to build capacity in the field.
 In doing so, we seek to promote a greater awareness and understanding of the need for better protection of the world’s cultural patrimony.

-For those attendees who wish to stay a bit longer in Italy, this summer’s conference will be held alonside a five-day joint ARCA-HARP Provenance Training course, “Provenance and the challenges of recovering looted assets”, for those who wish to delve into collection history concerns.
+Some attendees who wish to stay a bit longer in Italy, may also consider participating in a five-day joint ARCA-HARP Provenance Training course, “Provenance and the challenges of recovering looted assets”, delving into collection history concerns.

-Registration fees include entry to all conference sessions plus complimentary morning and afternoon refreshment breaks with coffee and light pastries.
-Registration for this event will be handled through Eventbrite and will remain open until June 15, 2019 subject to space limitations.
+Registration fees included entry to all conference sessions plus complimentary morning and afternoon refreshment breaks with coffee and light pastries.

-For further information about the 2019 Amelia Conference please write to us at:
+For further information about this year’s conference please write to us at:

 italy.conference (at) artcrimeresearch.org